AER-RC/CLBLM/README.md

 11. **How do you calculate fluxes?**

 CLBLM features built-in flux calculations, such that radiative fluxes and heating rates can be output directly from a single CLBLM run.
 In the clblm_config.json input file, add the flux-flags group and specify the flux parameters, such as the spectral interval for the flux output and the number of quadrature angles to use for the flux calculation.
-See the CLBLM example package and instructions for more details.
+For example,
 ```
 "flux-flags":                  {"flux_flag":true, "dv_flux":10.0,"nang":3}
 ```
+See the CLBLM example package and instructions for more details.